wazuh/wazuh-documentation/source/installation-guide/index.rst

     :align: center
     :width: 100%

 + **Multitier server**: the Wazuh and Elastic Stack subsystems run on separate host systems.
-Wazuh can be configured to work along two or more servers (cluster mode) and Elastic Stack as well.
+Wazuh can be configured to work in two or more servers (cluster mode) and Elastic Stack as well.

 .. thumbnail:: ../images/installation/installing_wazuh_distributed.png
     :title: Installing Wazuh manager - Multitier Server